 You may think of the Big Butt Trail as the little cousin to the Black Mountain Crest Trail.
 It is shorter, not as difficult, and crosses peaks just below 6,000 feet.
 At the beginning you’ll face a long, switchbacking ascent through beautiful hardwood forests to the mile-high ridgeline between Big Butt and Little Butt.
 The Black Mountains form a U around the Cane River Valley, but all of the tall, well-known peaks are on the east side of the range.
 That doesn’t diminish the hike though, it provides arguably the best views of the eastern Black Mountains from Little Butt.
 After Little Butt the trail continues south past Point Misery then ends at Balsam Gap.
 From here you have the option of following the Mountains-to-Sea Trail east to a great view below the 6,320-foot Blackstock Knob.
 Once you reach the summit turn around for a tiring 7.6-mile hike back to Cane River Gap.
 There are also multiple options for a shuttle hike.
 Leave a car at Balsam Gap for the shortest possible shuttle.
 You can also follow the MST east to the crossing on NC 128 below Potato Knob, or west to the Glassmine Falls Overlook or Graybeard Mountain Overlook.

-Alternate: Balsam Gap Trailhead – If the Blue Ridge Parkway is open to Balsam Gap you can do a shorter, easier version of this hike.
+Alternate Parking: Walker Knob Overlook (Balsam Gap) – If the Blue Ridge Parkway is open to Walker Knob Overlook at Balsam Gap you can do a shorter, easier version of this hike.
 You can hike out to Big Butt, turn around, and choose to add Blackstock Knob if you wish.
 This hike is 9.7 miles with 2,850 feet elevation gain.

 - Mile 0.0 – At the end of the small parking area the Big Butt Trail (white diamond blaze) splits to the left from Cane River Gap.
 Avoid the gated forest road on the right.
 This hikers’ only trail has seen recent improvements from the NC High Peaks Association and is generally in excellent condition.
 For the next 1.5 miles you will climb approximately 1,200 feet using many switchbacks.